NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/interval.md

-Before diving in to this example, I'm sure the first thing ya'll saw was the static on the right this is a big QR Code, as it contains all the text on the slide and re-directs you to a REPL or Playground where you can play this example..
+Before diving in to this example, I'm sure the first thing ya'll saw was the static on the right this is the first, but not the last gnarly QR Code you'll see.

+it re-directs you to a REPL or Playground where you can play with this example..

 If you'd like to play along, and your phone happens to not be a telescope, feel free to get closer to scan the QR code.